 Wednesday, 29 April 2015

-BetterStart Postdoc on NHMRC Honour Role for External Assessment
+BetterStart Postdoc on NHMRC Honour Roll for external assessment

 Friday, 10 April 2015

 Recent PhD graduate, Angela Gialamas, presented a poster at the Society for Research in Child Development in Philidelphia USA.
-Ang reported it was a huge and inspiring meeting.
+Angela reported it was a huge and inspiring meeting.

 Tuesday, 24 March 2015

-John Lynch visits collaborators at the Federal University of Pelotas in Brasil.
+John Lynch visited collaborators at the Federal University of Pelotas in Brazil.
 This resulted in some exciting research collaborations and co-supervision of two PhD students who will hopefully be visiting Adelaide in the next year or two.

 Monday, 23 March 2015